 Buying a car alternatively makes you an outright owner of the car, either cash or a car loan.
 With a car loan, your monthly payment is higher.
 The calculation is based on the sales price, interest rates, and the number of years it will take to repay the loan.
 A car loan helps you build your equity to buy a new car.

 Buying a car with cash offers its own advantages.
 Because you’re limited to the money you have on hand, it can help you stick to your budget, and you won’t have to pay interest on an auto loan.
 However, buying beforehand may disqualify you from dealer special offers and leave you cash-strapped in an emergency.

 This question is a crucial question to ask yourself before deciding on “To Buy or Lease a Car, Which Is Cheaper?”
 Buying a car with a car loan instead of cash is more convenient.
 That way, you borrow money from any financial institution and make monthly payments for some number of years.

-Part payment is set aside towards paying the interest rate on the loan and the rest is used to pay down the principal.
+Part-payment is set aside towards paying the interest rate on loan and the rest is used to pay down the principal.
 The higher the interest rate, the higher the payment.
 As the principal is paid and the loan serviced, you build equity until the car is all yours by the end of the loan.

 Leasing a car started becoming a better alternative as the cost of buying cars increased and buyers started looking for better and cheaper ways of owning a car.
 With a lease, you make a monthly payment which may not take a toll on your finances.

-The payment most of the time is less than the monthly cost of financing a new car.
+The payment, most of the time, is less than the monthly cost of financing a new car.
 However, the car must be returned at the end of the lease term.
-However, a lease has less flexibility than a purchase, mileage restrictions part of it.
+However, a lease has less flexibility than a purchase, and mileage restrictions are part of it.